claws/quadcopter/doc/builds/djif450/hardware/index.rst

 .. figure:: resources/dji-naza-lite.jpg

-MC
+FC
 +++

-The Main Controller (MC) is the brains of the flight system.
-The MC connects to the motor controllers (ESC) and the remote control receiver.
+The Flight Controller (FC) is the brains of the flight system.
+The FC connects to the motor's electronic speed controllers (ESC) and the remote control receiver.

 .. figure:: resources/dji-naza-mc.jpg

-The MC has a built-in Inertial Measurement Unit (IMU) that consists of one 3-axis accelerometer, one 3-axis gyroscope and a barometer for sensing the attitude and altitude.
+The FC has a built-in Inertial Measurement Unit (IMU) that consists of one 3-axis accelerometer, one 3-axis gyroscope and a barometer for sensing the attitude and altitude.

-The MC should be placed as close as possible to the center of the frame.
-The line on the top of the MC should be aligned with the center line of the craft and should be pointing to the nose.
+The FC should be placed as close as possible to the center of the frame.
+The line on the top of the FC should be aligned with the center line of the craft and should be pointing to the nose.
 This will result in the motor ports facing the front of the craft.

-The MC came with lots of 3M double sided tape strips which I used to stick it in place to the F450 base plate.
-I connected the motor wires before sticking the MC in place.
+The FC came with lots of 3M double sided tape strips which I used to stick it in place to the F450 base plate.
+I connected the motor wires before sticking the FC in place.

 Connections
 ^^^^^^^^^^^

 =======  =======  ========  ========  ==============
-NAZA MC  NAZA VU  NAZA LED  NAZA GPS  Spektrum AR610
+NAZA FC  NAZA VU  NAZA LED  NAZA GPS  Spektrum AR610
 =======  =======  ========  ========  ==============
 A                                     AILE
 E                                     ELEV